foglamp/foglamp-filter-rate/README.rst

 Pre-trigger time (mS): 1000

-The trigger exprssions use the same expression mechanism as the foglamp-south-expression and foglamp-fitler-expression plugins
+The trigger expression uses the same expression mechanism as the foglamp-south-expression and foglamp-filter-expression plugins

 Expression may contain any of the following...